bjackman/bjackman.github.io/_posts/2019-08-17-self-referential-pangrams.md

 the interest of variety I'll try to describe it in the opposite direction from his.

-One of the best known problems in computer science is "boolean satisfiability", or "SAT" for short.
+One of the best known problems in computer science is "Boolean satisfiability", or "SAT" for short.
 Suppose I tell you "either I am a mongoose, or I am speaking".
 This might be true, if I was truly a mongoose, or if I was truly speaking aloud.
 But if I tell you "I am a mongoose, and mongeese cannot speak,